Types of Arthritis

 Bone that does not receive its normal blood supply becomes weak and might collapse, causing damage to the cartilage.
 This can happen in patients who do not eat a balanced diet, take steroids for long periods, or have received organ transplants that require certain medications.

 Looking for tips to relieve arthritis pain?
 You can learn how medications, physical therapy and more can help.
-Call Adena Bone and Joint Center today at 740-779-4598 or request an appointment online.
+Call Adena Orthopedic and Spine Institute today at 740-779-4598.